 - Asphalt paths are warmer than concrete sidewalks.
 Bicycle paths are generally paved.
 Asphalt stores heat from the sun, which helps melt snow.
 Sidewalks are usually made of concrete, a material that stays cold and keeps snow or ice in place.

 3 - When there is a thaw, we should let the snow melt instead of removing it.

 Melting snow with the help of the sun can be advantageous, but it’s also risky.
-If the temperature drops, the wet snow freezes into chunks or patches of ice.
+If the temperature drops after the snow thaws, the wet snow freezes into chunks or patches of ice.
 Sidewalks become icy, snowbanks turn into ice blocks and sewer grates become blocked.
 In such scenarios, it can be much more complex, time-consuming and sometimes nearly impossible to correct the situation.

 If all the snow was left on the ground, with all the trampling and thaw-refreeze cycles, by the end of the winter we would have a layer of snow and ice about 1.5 m deep.

 4 - If more salt was spread on sidewalks, they would be less icy.

 Salt “melts” ice relatively well when the outside temperature is between 0⁰C and -15⁰C.
 When temperatures are colder, the salt loses its effectiveness.
 This is why gravel is used as an abrasive to make surfaces less slippery.